 When we talk about a photograph, an interesting question arises: Where, exactly, is it?

-The reason for this query is simple, the medium of photography is infinitely reproducible.
-We seem to be firmly programmed to value scarcity, and much of the value of art comes from perceived authenticity, so what to do about the inherent replication possibilities of the format?
+The reason for this query is simple, as the medium of photography is, for most intents and purposes, infinitely reproducible.
+We seem to be firmly programmed to value scarcity, and much of the value of art comes from perceived authenticity, so where do the inherent replication possibilities of the format fit in to the picture?
 Since long before the writing of Walter Benjamin, it is essentially an issue ignored; slap a limited edition on a print run and increase the value.
-The artist keeps the source material and the audience gets the approved copy, along with the solemn promise of: no more.
+The artist keeps the source material and the audience gets the approved copy, along with the solemn promise: no more.

-Together, this plethora of articulations create the edition.
+And so that is the proposal.
+Replacing the long lived lie of photographic neutrality and authenticity, the trojan horse and the reproductive chaos of images are the new pillars of this project.
 The creation, destruction and partition of these pictures is the true driver of value and authenticity, and it remains up to the viewer to see if they can find where the photograph is.